shippableSamples/sample-nodejs-mongodb-beanstalk/README.md

 Two approaches are available for handling deployment to multiple environments:

-1. Use `eb branch` command to associate your current branch with some environment.
-Then, copy `.elasticbeanstalk/config` file as `config`.
+1. Use `eb use <env name>` command to associate your current branch with some environment.
+Then, copy `.elasticbeanstalk/config.yml` file as `config.yml`.
-You can also edit `config` file manually.
-For example, to associate `prod` branch with `sample-nodejs-env-prod`, add the following two sections to your `config` file:
+You can also edit `config.yml` file manually.
+For example, to associate `prod` branch with `sample-nodejs-env-prod`, add the following entry to your `config.yml` file:

-        [branches]
-        prod=sample-nodejs-env-prod

-        [branch:prod]
-        EnvironmentName=sample-nodejs-env-prod
+        branch-defaults:
+          ebcli-v3:
+            environment: sample-nodejs-env
+          prod:
+            environment: sample-nodejs-env-prod

-  Now, whenever `eb push` command is executed while the current branch is `prod`, it will automatically push the designated environment.
+  Now, whenever `eb deploy` command is executed while the current branch is `prod`, it will automatically push the designated environment.

-2. Pass the environment as `-e` parameter to `eb push` command in your `after_success` block.
+2. Pass the environment as an argument to `eb deploy` command in your `after_success` block.
 You can choose the correct environment based on the value of the Shippable-supplied `BRANCH` variable:

         - >